niels-slotboom/notes/Submanifolds.typ

 Now that we have established some general theory of smooth maps between manifolds---along with their associated pushforwards and pullbacks---we are ready to specialise to a particularly important class: the inclusion maps of submanifolds.
 Given a submanifold $cal(S) subset cal(M)$, the inclusion map $iota:cal(S) arrow cal(M)$ allows us to view $cal(S)$ as embedded in the ambient space $cal(M)$

 This setup will naturally recover familiar constructions from Riemannian geometry.
 Most notably, we will see that the induced metric on the submanifold arises as the pullback of the ambient metric under $iota$.
-Framed this way, the induced geometry of submanifolds is revealed to be not an isolated trick, but part of the broader formalism of pullbacks---shedding light on how submanifold geometry fits seamlessly into the general machinery of differential geometry.
+Framed this way, the induced geometry of submanifolds is revealed to be not an isolated trick, but part of the broader formalism of pullbacks---showing how submanifold geometry fits seamlessly into the general machinery of differential geometry.

 *Definition* (Inclusion Map for Submanifolds) Let $cal(M)$ be an $m$-dimensional manifold and $cal(S) subset cal(M)$ an $s$-dimensional submanifold.
 We call the map
 $